 Mars Hill University

-This is an all-day festival celebrating regional music and dance traditions.
-The event is the second oldest folk festival in Western North Carolina and was named in honor of cofounder Bascom Lamar Lunsford.
+The Lunsford Festival is an all-day festival celebrating regional music and dance traditions.
+The event is the second oldest folk festival in Western North Carolina and was named in honor of co-founder Bascom Lamar Lunsford.
 Lunsford was a musician and folklorist who dedicated his life to collecting and promoting the music of the Southern Appalachians.
-Through his work he became known as “Minstrel of the Appalachians.”
-The festival, which is now in its 45th year, brings out the region’s finest musicians and dancers.
+Through his work he became known as the “Minstrel of the Appalachians.”
+The festival, which is now in its 51st year, brings out the region’s finest musicians and dancers.
 Join us in honoring the rich cultural traditions of the Southern Appalachians!
 There will be a concert on the Upper Quad from 10 until 5, musicians’ workshops (https://www.mhu.edu/about/what-to-do-and-see/ramsey-center/lunsford-festival/lunsford-festival-workshops/), an open jam, and a ballad swap.
 After the outdoor concert, there will be a community dance – squares, circles, and lines.
 All dance figures will be explained and absolutely no experience is necessary.
 All events (except for the musicians’ workshops) are free of charge.
 For more information: www.lunsfordfestival.com

 Madison County Heritage Festival